#47, H2: GPRS Modem [DEPRECATED]

 As of the time of this writing, GPRS support has been disabled on most cellular networks (although there are still a few places in the world that allow GPRS).

-We recommend Tibbits #45 and #46 for all new projects requiring cellular communications.
+We recommend Tibbit #45-1~3 and Tibbits #46 for all new projects requiring cellular communications.

 This Tibbit is based on the SIM900 GPRS modem manufactured by SIMCOM.
 The Tibbit is implemented as the H2 hybrid device.
 An external antenna (not included with the Tibbit) connects to the SMA type connector located on the front of this hybrid Tibbit.
 The use of external antenna is a must — the Tibbit will not be able to operate without it.